 Burkina Faso - Profile

-Burkina Faso is a landlocked country in West Africa known for its multicultural coexistence.
+Burkina Faso, the fourth largest gold producer in the world, is known for its multicultural coexistence.
 Years of under investment, development and governance deficit has left behind a weak infrastructure and vulnerabilities for insecurity.
 Following full independence in 1960 from France, the country endured 4 coups from 1966 to 1987.
 The popular leader Thomas Sankara ruled the country from 1982 until he was killed in 1987 in a coup d’etat.
 63% of the country’s population practices Islam, 22% practice Christianity and the rest practice Traditional African religion.